andrew-talentfish/serverless-plugin-typescript/README.md

 ## What changed?

 * Added [`ttypescript`](https://github.com/cevek/ttypescript) to support plugins in the tsconfig.
 * For example, you can transform aliases for paths which is great for a monorepo serverless app.
+  This is a solution used for a nestjs monorepo application.
 ```json
  "paths": {
       "@app/database": [